Charlotte Fox (mountaineer)

-Charlotte Conant Fox (10 May 1957 – 24 May 2018) was an American mountaineer and the first American woman to reach the summit of three 8,000 meter peaks.
+Charlotte Conant Fox (May 10, 1957 – May 24, 2018) was an American mountaineer and the first American woman to reach the summit of seven eight thousanders.
 She survived the 1996 Mount Everest disaster as a member of Scott Fischer's Mountain Madness expedition.
 She died of head injuries on May 24, 2018, after falling over a stairway railing at her house.